 Do you want to get to work in the healthcare field without spending four years and boatload of money to do so?
 A licensed vocational nursing program might just be for you.
+Read more about lvn advantages below.

 You might be wondering what exactly a licensed vocational nurse is.
 The California Board of Vocational Nurses and Psychiatric Technicians (BVNPT) describes a licensed vocational nurse as “an entry-level health care provider who is responsible for rendering basic nursing care.”